ygsiro/windows-codecs/wincodecs/IWICDdsEncoder.md

 ### SetParameters - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### SetParameters - Remarks

-You cannot call this method after you have started to write frame data, for example by calling IWICDdsEncoder::CreateNewFrame.
+You cannot call this method after you have started to write frame data, for example by calling **IWICDdsEncoder**::[CreateNewFrame](#createnewframe).

+[wdp]: WICDdsParameters

 Setting DDS parameters using this method provides the DDS encoder with information about the expected number of frames and the dimensions and other parameters of each frame.
 The DDS encoder will fail if you do not set frame data that matches these expectations.
-For example, if you set WICDdsParameters::Width and Height to 32, and MipLevels to 6, the DDS encoder will expect 6 frames with the following dimensions:
+For example, if you set [WICDdsParameters][wdp]::Width and Height to 32, and MipLevels to 6, the DDS encoder will expect 6 frames with the following dimensions:

 - 32x32 pixels.
 - 16x16 pixels.